 This post is sponsored by Weed Zinger, however all thoughts and opinions are entirely my own.

 We spend a lot of time outside, so I try to take pride in my lawn.
 Many people think they need to douse their lawn in harsh chemicals to make it look beautiful, but that isn’t necessarily true.
+If you’re looking for a company to hire to revitalize and maintain your garden, look into services that provide Lawncare from Trugreen in Georgia (they operate in many more states too) or similar.
 We live on a farm where much of the grass around us is used for hay to feed the cattle during winter months.
 Gabe and our dogs love to roll and play in the grass, and Jeremy’s honeybees love to come get pollen and nectar from the clover and flowers.
 Many yard products aren’t safe to use around bees, and contribute to the declining honeybee population.
 I was excited to to receive a Weed Zinger for review, because it’s an easy and chemical free way to weed our lawn and garden.

 There are two major advantages to using a Weed Zinger:

 - You don’t have to bend over to manually pull and dig weeds from your lawn and garden.
 The Weed Zinger has a long lever-controlled handle that makes it easy to use.

 - You don’t need to apply chemicals to your lawn to rid yourself of many weeds and undesired plants.